websnail/kashflow-for-woocommerce/readme.txt

 1. Add your 'username' (this is usually the same as your login name).

-2. Add your API password (I recommend you don't use your normal login password) - <a rel="nofollow" title "devicesoftware kashflow setup" href="http://devicesoftware.com/setup-kashflow-api/" >setup KashFlow API</a>
+2. Add your API password (Recommend you do not use your normal login password) - <a rel="nofollow" title "devicesoftware kashflow setup" href="http://devicesoftware.com/setup-kashflow-api/" >setup KashFlow API</a>

 3. Press the Test API to confirm that the API is correctly configured.